-In January 2006, we received notice from the EPA Region 9 that it had conducted tests of a single sample of our EcoTrt[®] product taken from a distributor's inventory and that the results of such tests raised issues regarding EcoTru[®] labeling claims.
-In response, in January 2006, we: (1) voluntarily suspended sales, marketing and distribution of EcoTru[®] (2) initiated a retrieval program to recover stocks of EcoTru[®] manufactured during 2005 that were remaining in customer inventories; (3) commenced a comprehensive review of our manufacturing procedures and quality standards; (4) initiated formulary exploration efforts; and (5) contracted independent testing to support updated and potential additional label claims.
-We believe that these new efforts, when combined with the previous data set which substantiated the current labeling and marketing claims for the EcoTru[®] products will support new submissions to EPA and the reintroduction of EcoTru[®].
+In response, in January 2006, we: (1) voluntarily suspended sales, marketing and distribution of EcoTru® (2) initiated a retrieval program to recover stocks of EcoTru® manufactured during 2005 that were remaining in customer inventories; (3) commenced a comprehensive review of our manufacturing procedures and quality standards; (4) initiated formulary exploration efforts; and (5) contracted independent testing to support updated and potential additional label claims.
+We believe that these new efforts, when combined with the previous data set which substantiated the current labeling and marketing claims for the EcoTru® products will support new submissions to EPA and the reintroduction of EcoTru®.
 A final settlement that resolved EPA's allegations recently was completed with EPA and provided for payment by EnviroSystems of a civil penalty of approximately \$16,500.
 The Consent Agreement with EPA was completed and signed by both parties and filed by EPA during June 2006; the fine was paid in a timely manner during July.
+We have begun vigorously exploring re-entry to the antimicrobial market with modified claims.